 That’s a lot of insights, as he’s 72!
 In the real world, it’s difficult to get access to quality materials like this.

-Steve Martin’s Masterclass contains 25 lessons.
+Steve Martin’s Masterclass course contains 25 lessons.
 It took me several weeks to get through these for this Masterclass review, but that’s only because I took a break when I got the flu.

 The recommended background reading was helpful, particularly Martin’s autobiography.
 However, I got less value from the community.
 (More on that later in this Masterclass review)